Bats of Georgian Bay - Apakwaanaajiinh Mnidoo Gami

 Shawanaga’s bat projects all started with a suggestion from the youth.
 Kids at Kinomaugewgamik Elementary School on the reserve tipped the team off to a colony of bats roosting in the old church building.
 This sparked the annual bat night at the church, where SFNSAR staff and community members gather to share an appreciation for the bats that call Shawanaga home.

-In 2021, we started the AMG-BGB initiative, to grow partnerships between Indigenous communities in the coastal region looking to preserve Ontario’s bat species.
-Our goal with this project was to help build capacity among First Nations, using our experience with bat work so that we can protect the bat species of Mnidoo Gamii through united research and monitoring that contributes to the overall management and understanding of critical habitats and bat populations in our region.
+In 2021, we started the Apakwaanaajiinh Mnidoo Gami - Bats of Georgian Bay (AMG-BGB) initiative, to grow partnerships between Indigenous communities in the coastal region looking to preserve Ontario’s bat species.
+Our goal with this project was to help build capacity among First Nations, using our experience with bat work so that we can protect the bat species of Mnidoo Gamii.
+This would be accomplished through united research and monitoring, and would contribute to the overall management and understanding of critical habitats and bat populations in our region.

 Moving Forward

 Currently, our funding has ended for this project.
-In 2025, SFNSAR will not be conducting bat field work apart from the annual community night in Shawanaga.
+Currently, SFNSAR will is not conducting intensive bat field work apart from the annual community night in SFN and some work with the Bat Tunnel project.
 However, that does not mean it’s the end.
-Our partner communities have shown interest in continuing this work, so we will likely apply for more funding in the future.
+SFN and its partner communities have come together to create an indigenous bat network, which has shown interest in continuing this work.
+We will likely apply for more funding in the future if or when it is available.
 Michelle Beltran’s Master’s thesis will also be available and linked on our website upon completion.